 Description of the individual tables and their columns can be now found in the Derby SQL create script createfullhddb.sql.

-This section describes what goes on during a harvest, from when the templates are uploaded and harvests created till the WARC files are uploaded to the archive and historical information about the harvest is stored.
+This section describes what goes on during a harvest, from the templates are uploaded and harvests created till the ARC files are uploaded to the archive and historical information about the harvest is stored.

-To create a harvest in the first place, we need to have a template (crawler bean definition) to base it on.
-Additionally, we need a schedule for a selective harvest, or some domains to harvest for a snapshot harvest.
+To create a harvest in the first place, we need to have a template to base it on.
+Additionally, we need a schedule for a selective harvest or some domains to harvest for a snapshot harvest.

-Domains can either be auto-created through selective harvest definitions, or mass uploaded, or they can be created manually through the interface.
+Domains can either be auto-created through selective harvest definitions or mass upload, or they can be created manually through the interface.
 Domains are represented with a Domain object, which in turn contains a list of SeedList objects and a list of DomainConfiguration objects.
 These are stored in the domains, seedlists, and configurations tables respectively.
-New domains are created with a single configuration, and a single seedlist with only one seed
+New domains are created with a single configuration, a single seedlist with only one seed

 and a limit on the number of bytes and/or documents to download.

 NetarchiveSuite comes with four schedules, repeating respectively hourly, daily, weekly and monthly.
 More schedules can be created using the web interface.
 Schedules are represented with the Schedule object and stored in the schedules table in the database.

 Creating a selective harvest

 Harvests are created using the web-based user interface, as described in the User Manual.